Robert Joy: Personal life

 Joy is divorced from actress Mary Joy.
 They have one daughter, Ruby Joy, who is an actress.
 In the summer of 2011, Joy and his daughter performed together in Shakespeare's The Tempest.
-Joy was formerly the partner of actor William Duff-Griffin, who died from prostate cancer on November 13, 1994, and has been in a relationship with Broadway composer Henry Krieger since 1995.
+Joy was formerly the partner of actor William Duff-Griffin, who died from prostate cancer on November 13, 1994.
+Joy has been in a relationship with Broadway composer Henry Krieger since 1995.